ullasdiwakar/Algorithms/DistributedComputing/DeadloackDetection/ChandyMisraHasAND/readme.md

 ```

-The program has been enahnced to detect remote local deadloacks when a proble travels the graph.
+The program has been enahnced to detect remote local deadlocks when a proble travels the graph.
 For eg: consider this

 Process 8,9 lives on site 4<br/>
 Process 7 on site 3<br/>
 Process 2,10,13,14 on site 1<br/>
 Process 4,5 on site 2<br/>

-Now consider this deadlock graph:
+Now consider this deadlock graph:<br/>
 ```9->7->10->2->5->4->8->9```

 and